TheSilvered/nest/docs/c_api/c_api-mem.md

 Appends an element to the end of the buffer.

+The buffer is expanded more than needed to reduce the overall number of reallocations.

 If necessary, the buffer is expanded automatically.
-The data pointed to by element is expected to be at least a number of bytes that matches the one of the elements contained by the buffer.

 **Parameters:**